 The 2013-14 season saw several large scale compositions at the finishing line: the BBC Proms featured a new orchestral work Cave of Luminous Mind on 21st August 2013 with the BBC Symphony Orchestra conducted by Sakari Oramo.
 This was followed, in the following season, by three new works in swift succession: Kalabadi Galdinami, a folk-song arrangement for a Latvian Youth choir, ABLAZE!, a settings of songs from Tagore’s Gitanjali for the Beethovenfeste Bonn, and Raga Fields, a work for sarod and mixed ensemble, commissioned by the BCMG, Fulcrum Point Chicago and Klangforum Wien.
 The last work was premiered by the BCMG on 4th October 2014 to much acclaim, with subsequent performances in Chicago (Fulcrum Point), Cologne, Vienna and Amsterdam (Klangforum Wien) and London (The Philharmonia).

-Baritone Jeremy Huw-Williams commissioned the song cycle A Kinsman to Danger in an 2017 and has given 10 performances internationally with pianist Paula Fan.
-Venues include Mumbai, India; Bad Kissingen, Germany; New Orleans and Puerto Rico, US; Beaumaris, UK.
+Baritone Jeremy Huw Williams commissioned the song cycle A Kinsman to Danger in an 2017 and has given 10 performances internationally with pianist Paula Fan.
+Venues include Mumbai, India; Bad Kissingen, Germany; New Orleans, US and Beaumaris, UK.
 A recording is scheduled for 2021.

 Param Vir won a PRS Composers Award in February 2020.
 The award will fund a portrait CD on NMC Recordings featuring Raga Fields, Hayagriva, Before Krishna and Wheeling Past the Stars.
 Param Vir also received funding from the RVW Trust and Hinrichsen Foundation for the recording.